bytefish/ElasticsearchCodeSearch/README.md

 # Elasticsearch Code Search Experiments #

-This repository is an Elasticsearch experiment to see how to build a code search engine.
-I wanted to learn about Powershell and the recent updates to the
-Elasticsearch .NET client.
+This repository implements a Code Search Engine using Elasticsearch and ASP.NET Core.

-## What's in this Repository ##
+## What's in this repository? ##

 There is a Page to get an overview for your Elasticsearch index: